 Every MCM student has access to free career advising with Susan de Weger, Associate Lecturer in Music (Entrepreneurship).
 These individual advising sessions can cover any career-related topic from bio writing and resumes, creating an artist website, starting a private teaching studio, applying for grants, scholarships or further study, applying for teaching or music management roles, career direction and artistic goals.

-The IgniteLAB Creativity Funds grants $10,000 to fund innovative and impactful projects and help students develop skills critical to their success.
+Each year the IgniteLAB Creativity Fund supports enterprising students to bring their innovative program ideas to life.
+This year $17,500 was granted to projects ranging from collaborative multi-disciplinary performances to podcasts exploring the stories of iconic Melbourne street performers.
 Students are coached through every step of the grant process, from first draft to pitch, project delivery and acquittal by the IgniteLAB team.

 Our 2018 Creativity Fund awardees are:

-- Kiya van der Linder-Kian for the "Scored” Podcast
+- Kiya van der Lindan-Kian – Scored Podcast

 Visit the IgniteLab Facebook page for current event details.